Route card: Use of route cards

 In typical use, the route card will not be followed exactly by the party leader but is used as a backup if conditions deteriorate.
 When following legs on a compass bearing, the estimated time is not usually used as a precise indicator of when the leg is over but as a kind of fail-safe to stop the group from overshooting the actual objective and getting lost.
 If a precise estimate is needed, pace-counting may be used instead if terrain permits.
 Nowadays, it is typical to enter the co-ordinates from the route card into a handheld GPS unit and use this in conjunction with a compass if conditions deteriorate.
 In some cases, each member of the expedition may memorize a section of the route and have their own compass preset to the relevant bearing.
 This is a particular technique for military night patrols where the soldiers each lead a section of the route.

 Use of Moon route cards

-Military use these to assist a planned route for night navigation same as a route card.
+Military uses these to assist a planned route for night navigation same as a route card.

 It is very simply a route card just showing the legs or stages of the route.
 Some commanders have a full detailed route card as well as the moon route card when doing night navigation.

 The two reasons for this is that you can pull the Moon card out on the march and hold it up to the moon light to check the bearing or grid reference of the next leg, and to stop you getting out your torch and giving your position away.